KZedan/CV/README.md

 I was 14 when I downloaded my first C++ book.
 I then got into music and started playing drums, started gigging and touring.
 Alongside my musician's career I worked in retail, sales and customer service.

 Fast forward 12 years I applied for my first coding course at Makers Aacademy.
-I have to say the experience has been an absolute "Ruby" of a gem!

-My started at makers barely knowing how to do fizzbuzz in Ruby and graduated with a VR Pac-Man game final project in C#.
+I started at makers barely knowing how to do fizzbuzz in Ruby and graduated having made a VR Pac-Man game in C#.

 As a former sales rep, customer service specialist and catering assistant I have a lot more to offer than just problem solving skills.
 I am looking for a software engineering role to progress my skills further.

-Tech Skills: Ruby, Rails, Sinatra, RSpec, Capybara, HTML, CSS, JavaScript (including ES6), jQuery, Jasmine, PostgreSQL, C#.
+Tech Skills: Ruby, C#, Javascript, Python, Rails, Sinatra, RSpec, Capybara, HTML, CSS, Jasmine, PostgreSQL.

 Behavioural Skills: XP, TDD, Agile, pair programming, whole-team projects, code reviews